sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Chapter 9.
 Academic Positioning and Future Applications

-This chapter considers the Nablla type model as an abstract concept and outlines its potential applications.
+This chapter considers the Sercrod type model as an abstract concept and outlines its potential applications.

 ### 9.1 Three conceptual pillars